 Nancy draws from her experience training and competing in multiple sports.
 This has given her the ability to find create creative solutions for training and handling dogs.
 She feels that many trainers lose sight of little details that are the foundation in the communication and harmony with their dogs.
 Nancy loves working with different types of dogs and training issues.
 There is nothing she loves more than obsessing about training and handling.
 Then developing a plan to help both the dog and the student build that behavior.

 Nancy moved from a more traditional obedience training background towards reward based/positive methods in training dogs in all areas.
-She uses a lot of classical conditioning in both obedience training and in agility.
+She uses a lot of classical conditioning and shaping in both obedience training and in agility.

 Nancy’s father, John Gagliardi, was inducted into the College Football Hall of Fame as the “Winningest Football Coach of all time”.
 He won 489 college games by using non traditional “kind” methods – techniques that were criticized and claimed they couldn’t possibly work.
 Nancy learned – from his example – to never question what you believe in.
 Nancy also loves “coaching” dog trainers.